phamstel/study-time-eda/README.md

 Exploratory data analysis of personal study time using Excel and Tableau to uncover productivity patterns.

 ## Project Overview
 In this project, I tracked all my study sessions for a month during the Fall 2025 semester in Excel, and key insights were displayed in Tableau Public.

+## Why This Project
+This project was motivated by a desire to better understand my own study habits and improve productivity.
+By tracking my study sessions in Excel, I can apply these insights to plan my schedule more effectively and work more efficiently.

 ## Key Questions Explored
 - When am I most productive?
 Morning, afternoon, or evening?
 - Do larger blocks of productivity or smaller blocks work better?
 - Do breaks help boost productivity?
 How does taking a break affect the next session’s productivity?
   Are short breaks better than long breaks?
 - What locations make me more productive?
 Does location matter?
   Does staying in the same location for a long period of time work better?
 - Are certain subjects/tasks more productive than others?
 - Do I consistently perform differently depending on the day of the week?